-People new to the farm will be relatively unfamiliar with procedures and cannot be expected to work efficiently and effectively without some on-the-job training.
+within each task (especially whether they "are responsible for" or "assist") and date for completion of the task.
+This list can be recorded on the performance appraisal sheet People new to the farm will be relatively unfamiliar with procedures and cannot be expected to work efficiently and effectively without some on-the-job training.
 A training plan can be discussed and developed at the appraisal.

-5. Review conditions of employment

-If you are going to include a salary review in the appraisal, let the individual know this will be a topic for discussion.
-Not all appraisals have to include salary reviews as these are usually done annually.
-However, it is a good opportunity to confirm that salary and time off requirements are being met.
-You can also include questions regarding other benefits and allowances.

-6. Summing up the meeting

-When you finish the meeting you need to make sure that the information discussed was clearly understood by all involved.
-You should also check that:

-- the workload is reasonable and achievable - the targets are realistic and can be directly influenced by the person - each action is clearly described and understood - the person is able (technically competent and supported) to do the tasks - the agreed actions and standard of work are consistent with the position description for the job and have good coverage of the duties and responsibilities, and - the workload fits the calendar of other events on farm, public and school holidays, and leave arrangements of other workers.

-When pulling the discussion together:

-- summarise what's been achieved since the last appraisal meeting, reinforcing the contribution of the person - recap any significant gaps that were identified during the discussions - restate what the next steps are (as discussed) - explain monitoring and timelines proposed for any remedial strategies - confirm commitments to training, and - if appropriate, reward a job well done! (read Reward and Recognition for ideas to suit your farm situation).

-7. Take action on issues raised during the review

-Following up on issues is just as important, if not more so, than the actual appraisal process itself.
+individual responsibilities to make the 'big picture' achievable and ensure their workload is do-able.
+In its simplest form, the planned actions can be a list of tasks that clearly describe the person's role However, it is a good opportunity to confirm that salary and time off requirements are being If you are going to include a salary review in the appraisal, let the individual know this will be a topic for discussion.
+Not all appraisals have to include salary reviews as these are usually done annually. • summarise what's been achieved since the last appraisal meeting, reinforcing the contribution of the person • recap any significant gaps that were identified during the discussions restate what the next steps are (as discussed) • if appropriate, reward a job well done! (read Reward and Recognition for ideas to suit your farm Following up on issues is just as important, if not more so, than the actual appraisal process itself.
 Without action, the appraisal process cannot improve work performance.
-You should document any agreed actions and timelines and give a signed copy to the relevant employees (action plans should be signed by both managers and employees).

-Managers and the performance appraisal process itself also need to be reviewed.
-Employees should be given an opportunity to comment on the process and the way they are managed in the workplace.
+You should document any agreed actions and timelines and give a signed copy to the relevant employees (action plans should Managers and the performance appraisal process itself also need to be reviewed.
+Employees should be given an opportunity to comment on the process and the way they are managed in the • the agreed actions and standard of work are consistent with the position description for the job • the workload fits the calendar of other events on farm, public and school holidays, and leave right behaviour.

-You also need to look at your performance targets.
-If they are not being met or you are not seeing the results that you expected, question whether you are measuring the right things or rewarding the right behaviour.
+description.

-Remember - Performance appraisals are an ongoing process and need to be completed and followed up regularly in order for them to be effective.
+Training Programs followed up regularly in order for them to be effective.